Top.Mail.Ru

 The Institute today

-Today, the Arctic State Institute of Culture and Arts is the basic, the only regional university in Russia, which trains personnel in the field of culture and arts for the largest region of the country – the Northeast of the Arctic zone.
-AGIKI is one of the well–known leaders in the training of creative personnel of the small peoples of the Arctic.
-The key to the attractiveness of the institute for the youth of the regions of the North, Siberia and the Far East was the specificity of the content of educational programs based on the combination of academic art with the cultural traditions of the peoples of the Arctic.
+Today the Arctic State Institute of Culture and Arts is the only basic regional Institution in Russia, which trains specialists in the field of culture and arts for the largest region of the country – the North-East of the Arctic zone.
+ASICA is one of the well-known leaders in training of creative specialists of indigenous peoples of the Arctic.
+The key of the Institute’s attractiveness among youth of the Northern region, Siberia and the Far East is the unique feature of educational programs based on connection of academic arts with cultural traditions of the peoples of the Arctic.

 Teaching staff